AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 # Edge caching

-API Mesh for Adobe Developer App Builder supports edge caching if you provide your own content delivery network (CDN), such as Fastly.
+API Mesh for Adobe Developer App Builder supports edge caching if you provide your own content delivery network (CDN), such as [Fastly](./fastly.md).
 Edge caching helps improve website load times and reduces consumption costs associated with bandwidth.

 <InlineAlert variant="info" slots="text"/>

-When using a CDN, you must invalidate the cache after modifying a mesh configuration or you will receive stale information.
+When using a CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.

 ## Cache-control headers